Woolverine94/biniou/README.md

 ## Updates

-  * 🆕 **2024-04-25** : ⚠️ ***Migration to new module settings management*** ⚠️ : Starting from commit 4866a00, old configuration files for individuals modules settings will not be loaded anymore at startup.
+  * 🆕 **2024-04-25** : ⚠️ ***Migration to new module settings management*** ⚠️ : Starting from commit [4866a00](https://github.com/Woolverine94/biniou/commit/4866a00e5a686836a541985d3475d0ec6095d353), old configuration files for individual modules settings will not be loaded anymore at startup.
 The old settings files stays available (./.ini/<module_name>.cfg), so you can recover manually your settings.
 I'm really sorry and apologize for this minor inconvenience, but this migration had to be done as the old system holds back a lot of possible evolutions for biniou.
 Paradoxically, one of the main goal of this new system is to prevent a similar situation in the future ...
 It has zero impact on fresh installations.

   * 🆕 **2024-04-22** : 🔥 ***New adapter for AnimateLCM module*** 🔥 : Adding an "Adapter" sub-menu and support for [ByteDance/AnimateDiff-Lightning](https://huggingface.co/ByteDance/AnimateDiff-Lightning) to AnimateLCM module.
 This adapter behave as expected for a "lightning" model : fast and qualitative.